flatironinstitute/finufft/docs/install.rst

 3) Windows GNU make: tips for compiling
 ------------------------------------------

 We have users who have adjusted the makefile to work - at least to some extent - on Windows 10.
+We suggest switching to the above CMake route instead for Windows, since we will not invest much effort supporting the ``makefile`` for Windows.
 If you are only interested in calling from Octave (which already comes with MinGW-w64 and FFTW), then we have been told this can be done very simply: from within Octave, go to the ``finufft`` directory and do ``system('make octave')``.
 You may have to tweak ``OCTAVE`` in your ``make.inc`` in a similar fashion to below.

 More generally, please make sure to have a recent version of Mingw at hand, preferably with a 64bit version of gnu-make like the WinLibs standalone build of GCC and MinGW-w64 for Windows.
 Note that most MinGW-w64 distributions, such as TDM-GCC, do not feature the 64bit gnu-make.
 Fortunately, this limitation is only relevant to run the tests.
 To prepare the build of the static and dynamic libraries run::